-For example, a hotel company’s pillar page would consist of one long landing page that provides a brief overview of each of the subtopics the related blogs will dig into.
-“Kid-friendly,” “design inspiration” and “vacation ideas” could be topic clusters, each with their own set of related blogs.
-A great pillar page example is HubSpot’s “Instagram Marketing” page—it covers all aspects of their Instagram marketing content in one location, with links to individual blog posts that go into more detail on each topic.
-Check out some more examples here.
+For example, a hotel company’s pillar page would consist of one longer landing page overviewing each of the subtopics the related blogs will dig into.
+“Kid-friendly,” “design inspiration” and “vacation ideas” could be topics, each supporting their own set of related blogs.
+A great example of a pillar page is HubSpot’s “Instagram Marketing” page—it covers all aspects of their Instagram marketing content in one location, with links to a downloadable guide, individual blog posts and videos that go into more detail on each subtopic, from strategy to analytics to the different types of posts supported by the platform.
+Check out some more examples of pillar pages here.

 Consider all the different dimensions of each cluster topic: What are the possible questions your audience might have?
 What are their specific interests?
-The topic clusters should be broad enough that enough blogs could fall under each one, but not so broad that any blogs would compete against each other.
+The topic clusters should be broad enough that each of your blogs could fall under each one, but not so broad that any on your blogs would compete against each other.

-For example, a “kid-friendly” hotels topic cluster could contain blogs that cover thousands of different angles in terms of “kid-friendly” destinations—from food to activities, room styles and more.
-However, “kid-friendly destinations for children under 2” would likely be too limiting in creating continuous content, and just “hotels” is far too broad.
+For example, a “kid-friendly hotels” topic cluster could contain blogs that cover thousands of different angles—from food to experiences, room styles and more.
+However, “kid-friendly destinations for children under 2” would likely be too limiting in creating continuous content while “hotels” is far too broad.

 Pillar Page ‘Don’ts’ Explained

-Rearranging your website and content may sound daunting.
-But by sticking to a few rules, it can be super easy—and definitely worthwhile!
+Rearranging your website and updating existing content to fit alongside a new pillar page may sound daunting.
+But by sticking to a few rules, it can be doable—and definitely worthwhile!

 - Don’t just pick a word.
-Instead, pick umbrella categories.
-More complex searches mean you need to start thinking more broadly about the topics you want to rank for.
+Instead, choose umbrella categories.
+More complex searches mean you need to start thinking broadly about the topics you want to rank for.
 Then, develop a content strategy around that.

 - Don’t shove tons of links into a pillar page if they don’t belong there.
 Be strategic and smart about where internal links are placed—if Google can’t figure out what your content is about, it won’t trust you or rank you very high.
 Plus, your users will go elsewhere for the content or info they were looking for.